saussam18/saussam18/README.md

 See it as you have made it this far and hopefully clicked on the previous links, you might as well contact me

-The best place to reach me is my email: sam.sausville@outlook.com
+The best place to reach me is my email sam.sausville@outlook.com

-You can also connect with me on Linkedin: https://www.linkedin.com/in/sam-sausville/
+You can also connect with me on Linkedin https://www.linkedin.com/in/sam-sausville/

-Or follow my (eventual) blog on my personal website (whenever I get around to creating that): www.samsausville.com
+Or follow my Twitter to get an inside scoop of all my thoughts.
+It basically behaves as my mini-blog of my mind twitter.com/sausyville

 Here is a few questions to help